narenallam/OrderMatchingSystem/README.md

 ## About the Order Matching application

-* Development started with below use cases,
+* Development started with below use cases:

     Few use cases:
         1) Trader A places a buy order of 200 on stock S, the order is stored in the order store as open.
 Trader B places a sell order of 200 on stock S. Notify both the traders with success message.